BauplanLabs/eudoxia/README.md

 The simulator has three main components, each implementing a `run_one_tick` method.
 The **workload** generates pipelines according to configured parameters.
 The **scheduler** decides which operators to deploy, suspend, or retry—without knowing the true resource requirements.
 The **executor** manages physical resources (CPU and memory), deploys containers, advances running work, and reports completions and failures.

 Simulation proceeds in discrete **ticks**.
-The tick frequency is configurable via `ticks_per_second` (default: 100,000, i.e., 10 microseconds per tick).
+The tick frequency is configurable via `ticks_per_second` (default: 1,000, i.e., 1 millisecond per tick).
 Each tick, the workload may produce new pipelines, the scheduler issues commands, and the executor advances all running containers by one tick.
 Higher tick frequencies provide more precise simulation at the cost of longer execution time.
+Log output timestamps (e.g., `[10.5s]`) show simulated time, not wall-clock time.

 ## Workload

 The workload component delivers **pipelines** to the scheduler.
+Eudoxia supports two approaches: on-the-fly random generation, or replay from trace files.

+### Pipelines

 A pipeline is a directed acyclic graph (DAG) of operators representing a user job.
+Each pipeline has a **priority**: `QUERY` (highest), `INTERACTIVE`, or `BATCH_PIPELINE` (lowest).
+Query pipelines are always single-operator; others have multiple operators.

+Each operator contains one or more **segments**, which execute sequentially and represent different stages of an operator's work.
+Segments define resource usage independently for CPU and memory.

+**Memory** follows one of two patterns.
+If `memory_gb` is set, the segment uses that fixed amount from the start.
+Otherwise, memory grows linearly as data is read from storage, peaking at `storage_read_gb`.
+The latter pattern can trigger out-of-memory failures partway through execution if the container's memory limit is exceeded.

+**CPU time** is determined by `baseline_cpu_seconds`, which specifies how long a segment takes on a single core.
+The `cpu_scaling` function determines how runtime decreases with more cores.
+For example, `const` provides no parallelism benefit; `linear3` gives linear speedup up to 3 cores then remains flat; `sqrt` provides diminishing returns proportional to the square root of core count.

+### Workload Approach 1: On-the-Fly Generation

 By default, the simulator uses a `WorkloadGenerator` that creates pipelines randomly according to configured parameters.

-The key workload parameters are `waiting_seconds_mean` (average time between arrivals) and `num_pipelines` (number of pipelines per arrival).
-These are means; actual values are sampled from normal distributions, so arrival patterns vary naturally.
+The key parameters are `waiting_seconds_mean` (average time between arrivals) and `num_pipelines` (number of pipelines per arrival).
+Arrival times are sampled from a normal distribution around the mean, so arrival patterns vary naturally.
 The `random_seed` parameter ensures reproducibility.

-Each pipeline has a **priority**: `QUERY` (highest), `INTERACTIVE`, or `BATCH_PIPELINE` (lowest).
-The mix is controlled by `query_prob`, `interactive_prob`, and `batch_prob`.
-Query pipelines are always single-operator; others have `num_operators` operators on average.
+The priority mix is controlled by `query_prob`, `interactive_prob`, and `batch_prob`.
+Non-query pipelines have `num_operators` operators on average.
+The `cpu_io_ratio` parameter (0 to 1) controls the resource mix: higher values produce segments with longer CPU times and lower memory usage; lower values produce shorter CPU times with higher memory.

-### Traces
+### Workload Approach 2: Trace Replay

 As an alternative to random generation, workloads can be loaded from **trace files**.
 Traces are CSV files that specify exact pipelines, operators, and arrival times.
 They might be generated by external tools based on real workload observations, or captured from a random workload for reproducible testing.